 The Tour de France is a ‘bigger’ race than the Giro.
-It has more media, more commotion, more people making demands on the cyclist’ waning energy.
+It has more media, more commotion, more people making demands on the cyclist’s waning energy.
 What it doesn’t have is the tifosi (see notes 1) of the greatest show on earth.

-I discovered my passion for cycling in a very late age.
+I discovered my passion for cycling at a very late age.
 I always enjoyed riding my bicycle starting from my boyhood: I rode for commute, I rode for enjoyment, I even raced a couple of times.
 But I started riding a road bike in my early 30s.
-Then I started watching cycling races, and immediately fell in love with.
+Then I started watching cycling races and immediately fell in love with them.

 But I learn fast.
 During the 2009 Giro d’Italia, I was knowing what is what and I really enjoyed the race.
-Then I started waiting the Tour 2009 in a very excited mood: If Giro, the Tour’s little sister, was that beautiful, imagine how beautiful the Tour would be!
+Then I started waiting for the Tour 2009 in a very exciting mood: If Giro, the Tour’s little sister, was that beautiful, imagine how beautiful the Tour would be!

 But… during and after the tour, I was a bit disappointed.
 I didn’t see the endless attacks of Giro in the Tour.
-Riders seemed riding more conservatively to me.
-And from the starting point, it was almost obvious that Contador would win.
+Riders seemed to ride more conservatively to me.
+And from the starting point, it was almost certain that Contador would win.
 Nobody really challenged him in three weeks, despite he lost some time due to missing a split in the peloton early in the race.

 Then I started to learn that a lot of people, including some pro cyclists and cycling historians were feeling the same way.

 In the foreword of their two-volume book named “The Story of the Giro d’Italia”, Bill & Carol McGann explain very well:

 “While working on our history of the Tour de France, I was struck by the dearth of information available in English about the second most important race in the world, the Giro d’Italia.
 I say second most important, but I hope after reading this history the reader may come to hold the same opinion I have, that today it is the world’s finest race.